dominion79/charity-component/README.md

 `cp .env-template .env`

-Add the following environment variables
+Add the following environment variables to the `.env` file

 ```
 PORT=3000